-What is the most important next step to improving your recruitment and selection process?
+What is the best way to begin improving the speed, quality, and diversity of your recruitment and selection process?
 A straight forward and effective way to quickly analyze your current situation is to put a SWOT framework for recruiting strategy to use.
-I like this framework because it is easy to use and expediently identifies both internal (strengths and weaknesses) and external (opportunities and threats) factors that are affecting your results.
+This framework is easy to use and identifies both internal (strengths and weaknesses) and external (opportunities and threats) factors that are affecting your current talent acquisition results.

 Step number one is to identify the strengths and weaknesses of your company’s current recruitment and selection process.
 The eleven factors below are bolded within a positive statement about them.
 After reading each statement, simply note whether or not that statement is mostly true or not for your recruitment situation.
 It is better in this exercise to lean conservative in your judgment and to not over-estimate effectiveness where there is doubt – but do give credit where credit is due!
 It is then very simple to separate the factors into respective strengths and weaknesses.
 Here we go: